Chalysis/Markovid/README.md

-# Model-SimulationProject
+# Modeling-and-Simulation-Project
-Final project for Modeling and Simulation subject
+Project for the Modeling and Simulation class at UNAM Campus ENES Morelia

-This project will be a **Probabilistic Models** using Python
+This project will be based upon a **Probabilistic Model** using Python

-The roles in this project are:
+The roles assigned in this project are:

 + Project Leader: Jazmín López Chacón
 + Tech Leader: Ibeth Escobedo
 + Public Relations: Luis David Huante